metaphorical/quantum-blockchain/readme.md

 # Basic general purpose blockchain in Python

-> Purely building this to get the full scope of abilities and pitfalls of building general purpose blockchain.
-Would love it to grow to something useful but...
+This project grew out of me building something to get the full scope of what is needed to build general purpose blockchain.
+Current idea is to try and evolve it to something that can seriously contribute to any microservice echosystem in need of safe, secure and distributed data storage.

 ## Idea (it will get analized in more depth in whitepaper)